Skip to content

 6. John Higgins

-He’s been ranked world number one four times and has almost 800 century breaks in professional events, as well as 12 competitive maximum breaks, putting him second only to O’Sullivan on both stats.
+John Higgins has compiled 965 century breaks in professional competition and 12 maximum breaks putting him second only to O’Sullivan on both stats.

 5. Joe Davis